Seller9/PerthBot/README.md

-# PerthBot
+# Perth Bot
-Perth Bot, a Discord bot.
+A Discord bot.